alogan5201/geocoder/notes.md

   name="Address to Latitude & Longitude"
           description="To pinpoint a location, you can type in the name of a place, city, state, or address, or click the location on the map to get the coordinates." children={<Form addressToLatLng={true}/>}

+          {
+  "styles": {
+    "section": {
+      "py": {
+        "xs": 0,
+        "lg": 2
+      }
+    }
+  },
+  "name": "Address to Latitude & Longitude", "description": "To pinpoint a location, you can type in the name of a place, city, state, or address, or click the location on the map to get the coordinates.", "map": true
+}